MarkJohnstoneGitHub/VBA-IDictionary/README.md

 The VBA-IDictionary provides interfaces for the dictionary implementations provided, allowing for the easy transition when switching between dictionary implementations.  i.e. It allows for programming to an interface instead to a particular implementation which can be advantageous for unit testing.

+Added support for keys of LongLong data type which is only availablue using the DictionaryKeyVluePair.cls IDictionary implementation and compatibile with VBA 7.
+This also allows using LongPtr as keys as they are converted to LongLong or Long data types for earlier versions.

 ## Performance